-During the press conference, Mr. Chambas outlined the Doha Document for Peace in Darfur (DDPD) progress, which included the formal launching of the Darfur Internal Dialogue and Consultation (DIDC) mechanism and the formation of a 17-member Implementation Committee to lead the process.
-In addition, he detailed the release by the State of Qatar of US\$10 million out of the pledged US\$88 million to finance the Darfur Development Strategy's projects, and highlighted the additional steps taken toward the verification and integration of Liberation and Justice Movement and Justice and Equality Movement (Sudan) combatants under the DDPD security arrangements.
+During the press conference.
+Mr. Chambas outlined the Doha Document for Peace in Darfur (DDPD) progress, which included the formal launching of the Darfur Internal Dialogue and Consultation he detailed the release by the lion out of the pledged US\$88 humanitarian assistance; and a lasting impact. million to finance the Darfur mediation between the Gov-Development Strategy's projment and Justice and Equality mation at the national level protection strategy.
+Movement (Sudan) combat- and necessary support for arrangements.